jordanclark/cfwheels-ValidatesRulesOf/readme.md

 <p>

-	For kicks this plugin also replaces <code>validatesLengthOf</code> validation so it can return much better error messages.
+	For kicks this plugin also replaces <code>validatesLengthOf</code> validation so it can return much better error messages, and improves <code>validatesUniquenessOf</code> to be more efficient.

 </p>